bartonlp/slideshow/README.md

 ## Configure the Examples

-You may need to configure the 'photos-xxx.html' files for your filesystem.
-At the beginning of these files there are several statements in the &lt;head&gt; section.
+You may need to configure the 'photos-jquery.html' file for your filesystem.
+At the beginning of the file there are several statements in the &lt;head&gt; section.

 To contact me email to bartonphillips@gmail.com

 Enjoy

 Barton Phillips
- Copyright &copy; 2015 Barton Phillips bartonphillips@gmail.com
+ Copyright &copy; 2022 Barton Phillips bartonphillips@gmail.com
  http://www.bartonphillips.com
+ Last Modified 2022-10-17